-This tutorial will introduce you to a simulation of bubble generation by solid-fluid collision in Particleworks on Rescale.
+This tutorial will introduce you to a Simulation is experimentation, testing scenarios, and making...
+More of bubble generation by solid-fluid collision in Particleworks on Rescale.
 You will be shown step-by-step how to set up and submit a job from scratch, if you follow the directions contained in this document.
 Alternatively, you can click the Import Job Setup button to clone the job that we have already run for you.
 You are free to modify any of the settings in the cloned job to become familiar with the Rescale platform.

 Description of the simulation

 - Duration: Approximately 10 minutes for setup, and 2 minutes of run time.
 Alternatively, you can also click the Get Job Results link above, and review the full setup and results.

 - The simulation: Modeling is the creation of a mathematical or conceptual rep...
 More of bubble generation by solid-fluid collision

 - Simulation software: Particleworks